jasny/php-code-quality/STANDARD.md

 ### 5.2.
 API tests

-Projects with a web service API SHOULD include API tests, runnable by codeception.
+Applications with a web service API SHOULD include API tests, runnable by codeception.

 Controller methods related to a web service SHOULD be covered by API tests, with a code covereage of 95% or more.

 ### 5.3.
 Functional tests

-Projects with a user interface SHOULD have a test plan for manual acceptance testing.
+Applications with a user interface SHOULD have a test plan for manual acceptance testing.

 Controller methods not related to a web service MAY be covered by automated functional tests, runnable by codeception.